Oral Health Therapist, Auckland Regional Dental Service (ARDS) / WM Dental

 Offering expert care to patients of all ages

-After graduating from AUT in 2017, Kathleen is now working as an oral health therapist for the Auckland Regional Dental Service (ARDS) and WM Dental.
+After graduating from AUT in 2017, Kathleen is now working as an oral health therapist for the Auckland Regional Dental Service (ARDS), WM Dental and also as a clinical educator at AUT.